dhamodharanrk/MrSnippets/CONTRIBUTING.md

 * Modify the tests and documentation as necessary
 * When your changes are ready, make a pull request to the upstream [MrSnippets](https://github.com/dhamodharanrk/MrSnippets) repository

-If you have any questions, please email me at [dhamodharanrk@gmail.com](mailto:dhamodharanrk@gmail.com).
+For any queries and questions, Please reach out to [dhamodharanrk@gmail.com](mailto:dhamodharanrk@gmail.com).